What Happened to Ginger Smith: Artistry

 . . .

-after receiving an ‘official’ diagnosis of Autism and ADHD,
+After receiving an ‘official’ diagnosis of Autism and ADHD, the summer of 2021,

 I was denied